Road to Ruin (Ramones album): Lyrics and composition

 The album introduced some characteristics that were new to Ramones records, such as guitar solos, acoustic rhythm guitars, and ballads.
 These attributes were debated by the band's fans as well as critics, who questioned whether these changes sought to expand their musical fashion or the band was simply selling out and abandoning their punk-rock edge.
 Though "Bad Brain", "I Wanted Everything", and "I'm Against It" each serves as basic punk songs to intensify the behavior of the audience, the most popular tracks on the album are the pieces which part from their initial style.
 "Bad Brain" would inspire the name of the pioneering hardcore band.

 Tommy Ramone said of the album's content:

-The album opens with the midtempo piece "I Just Want to Have Something to Do", which contains lyrics pertaining to ambivalence and anomie.
-In the song, Joey manages to rhyme "Second Avenue" with "chicken vindaloo".
-The next track, "I Wanted Everything", is compared to Merle Haggard's song "If We Make It Through December", being called its "punk counterpart" by Rock: A Canadian Perspective author Larry Starr.
+The album opens with the midtempo piece "I Just Want to Have Something to Do", which contains lyrics pertaining to ambivalence and anomie. > The next track, "I Wanted Everything", is compared to Merle Haggard's song "If We Make It Through December", being called its "punk counterpart" by Rock: A Canadian Perspective author Larry Starr.
 "Questioningly" is a ballad focusing on failing relationships and heartbreak.
 "Don't Come Close" uses elements that can also be heard in country music, such as twang.